This post may contain affiliate links. Please see our disclosure policy.

 What are bath truffles?
-Bath truffles are the ultimate in cute adorableness when it comes to bath time.
-They bring a smile to my face simply looking at them – they’re that cute!
+This moisturizing bath truffles recipe is the ultimate in cute adorableness when it comes to bath time.
+They bring a smile to my face simply looking at them – theyโre that cute!

 But what is a bath truffle?